delventhalz/advent-of-code-2023/README.md

 ## Solutions

-All of my solutions are in numbered directories, and should run correctly with the tools above.
+Any solutions of mine will be in numbered directories, and should run correctly with the tools above.
 Reference or run them as you will.

 ## Helper Utils